JAMSUPREME/phoenix-vs-rails-magic/PITCHME.md

 +++

-We've seen some comparisons of Ruby and Elixir, as well as how those differences impact the respective Rails and Phoenix frameworks.

 I hope to leave you with a few final thoughts (regardless of your tech stack):

 - Am I writing "magical" code?